Graviton 3 (r7g) has arrived in the Tokyo region's Aurora! Here are some brief performance test results and points to note.

 db.r7g.4xlargeUSD 1.61427%USD 2.2110

-To make it a little easier to see, we directly compared the prices of r6g.large and r7g.large and calculated the percentage increase in price compared to r6g.
+To make it easier to understand, I directly compared the prices of r6g.large and r7g.large and calculated the percentage increase compared to r6g.

 r6g.largeUSD 0.142USD 0.2600